 of advanced materials.
 We are particularly active in the application of

-X-ray microscopy of fuel cell materials, polymers, nanostructures,
+X-ray microscopy to fuel cell materials, polymers, nanostructures,

-Hitchcock is the leader of the spectromicroscopy beamline at the Canadian Light Source which features scanning transmission X-ray microscopes (STXM) and an X-ray photoemission electron microscope (X-PEEM) on separate branch lines of a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.
+The CLS soft X-ray spectroscopy beamline (SM) features two scanning transmission X-ray microscopes (STXM) and an X-ray photoemission electron microscope (X-PEEM) on separate branch lines of a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.

 Enjoy your visit !

-© 2014 A.P.
+© 2019 A.P.
 Hitchcock / McMaster University